-- 1. Parents / guardians may write a letter to the principal or guidance counselor and request that a course be dropped.
+- 1. Parents / guardians may write a letter to the principal or academic and college advisor and request that a course be dropped.
 The letter will be placed in the student's permanent file. - 2.
-The guidance counselor or principal could request that a student drop a course.
+The academic and college advisor or principal could request that a student drop a course.
 In that case, a request for dropping the course is to be completed and sent to the parents for approval.